zachleigh/yarak/README.md

 ```
 ##### Create a yarak file
 In the project root, create a file called `yarak`.
 This file needs to do the following:
-  - Load all project files
+  - Autoload all project files and vendor directory files
   - Load the project services
   - Resolve the Yarak kernel from the service container and call the `handle` method on it